Jensen 50 and 51 Background Info.

 As compared to a standard Jensen Model 50, the factory built 51 adds a functional water tower, a console with 115 volt AC, low voltage AC and low voltage DC switches and analog gauges.
 In addition, the 51 adds a unique combination AC/DC generator capable of making low voltage AC to power the single lamp post or DC to power the small DC motor with mounted saw blade for visual effect.

-A steamer interested in acquiring either a 50 or 51 must scour eBay and/or let it be known on the steam "grapevine" that they are seriously looking for one.
+A steamer interested in acquiring either an early 50 or any 51 must scour eBay and/or let it be known on the steam "grapevine" that they are seriously looking for one.
 Few collectors are willing to part with one of these jewels, but occasionally circumstances change and another steward takes over the reign of ownership.

 My original Jensen 50 used as the basis for this project appears to be a transition piece between Type 4 and Type 5 noted in this document, having some of the former and some of the later's features.
 This is not uncommon for Jensen as Tom Sr. would frequently experiment and the results of those efforts brought about the next variation in a long progression.